-Toyota Yaris Hybrid running costs
+Toyota Yaris Hybrid running costs, insurance, warranty & tax

-|Insurance group||Warranty||Service interval||2020/21 company-car tax cost (20%/40%)|
+|Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

-Toyota boasts a strong line-up of aftersales support that includes a competitive warrant and simple servicing plans; this, paired with the Yaris' likely reliability and relatively low CO2 emissions (compared to its non-electrified rivals) mean it could prove cheap to run despite its punchy list prices.
+Toyota boasts a strong line-up of aftersales support that includes a competitive warranty and simple servicing plans; this, paired with the Yaris' likely reliability and relatively low CO2 emissions (compared to its non-electrified rivals) mean it could prove cheap to run despite its punchy list prices.

 Toyota Yaris Hybrid insurance group

 The latest Yaris Hybrid falls into insurance groups 13-14, a few higher than its predecessor, which was rated in group 8.
 The Icon is in group 13, all other grades are in group 14.

 Exact service intervals have not been announced but Toyota offers a number of service plans to spread the cost.
 A hybrid-specific service – which costs the same as for a non-electrified model – is offered, and is a requirement to keep the aforementioned battery cover rolling over.
 Toyota service plans start at £15 per month.

 As a sub-£40,000 hybrid car, the Yaris is taxed at a rate of £155 a year.
 Company-car users benefit from a 23% BiK (Benefit-in-Kind) tax rate, which equates to just shy of £1,000 a year for 20% taxpayers – or £2,000 for 40% payers – on the entry-level Icon model.

 - 1VerdictThe latest Yaris Hybrid is a major step forward from its predecessor and should be more of a worry for its rivals